ankitadhandha/sph_doc/$_02-core-04-rights.rst

 AFDSI :ref:`Vocal <terms-Vocal>` |_| terms are available under Creative Commons Public Domain Dedication license :ref:`(CC0 1.0) <terms-Creative-Commons-CC0>`.
 No copyright is associated with Vocal terms.

-Other terms used by Ontomatica applications, such as terms defined by National Center for Biomedical Ontology, also are copyright-free and available under :ref:`CC0 1.0 <terms-Creative-Commons-CC0>`.
+Other terms used by Ontomatica applications, such as terms defined by `National Center for Biomedical Ontology <http://www.bioontology.org/>`_, also are copyright-free and available under :ref:`CC0 1.0 <terms-Creative-Commons-CC0>`.

 .. |_| unicode:: 0x80